 MacKerricher State Park offers beach, bluff, headland, dune, forest and wetlands habitats.
 The park was at one time part of the Mendocino Indian Reservation as well as a part of the Union Lumber Company.
 It is located three miles north of Fort Bragg on Highway 1, near the town of Cleone.
-Phone 707-964-9112 or 707-937-5804 weekdays from 8 to 4.
+Phone (707) 964-9112 for more information.

-The Laguna Point Trail is an accessible boardwalk interpretive trail along the beach that offers sweeping vistas from Fort Bragg to the Lost Coast.
-Five overlook platforms allow whale and harbor seal watching.
-The accessible segment is at least 0.60 mile.
-Trailhead and generally accessible paved parking are located at the Laguna Point ("Beach"} parking lot, south of Cleone Lake.
-An accessible restroom is located next to Cleone Lake, which you pass on the way to the Lake trailhead.
+The Laguna Point Interpretive Trail is a 0.60 mile accessible boardwalk loop trail, set atop the bluffs, which offers sweeping vistas from Fort Bragg to the Lost Coast.
+Overlook platforms along the boardwalk loop allow whale and harbor seal watching, and contain educational exhibits.
+The trailhead, accessible parking, and accessible restrooms are located at the Laguna Point parking lot.

 Visitor center: One van-accessible parking space is located near the kiosk and visitor center.
 The small visitor center has a usable ramp.
 The exhibits in the visitor center are accessible.